-For the potatoes: Begin by washing your potatoes and place them in a pot covered with water.
-Bring to a boil over high heat, reduce temperature and boil until soft.
-It takes about 20 – 25 minutes.
-You don’t want them mushy, just fork-tender.
+For the potatoes: Begin by washing your potatoes and placing them in a pot covered with water.
+Bring them to a boil over high heat, then reduce the temperature and boil until soft.
+It takes about 20 - 25 minutes.
+You don't want them mushy, just fork-tender.

 How to Cook Hard-Boiled Eggs

 For the eggs: I like to use room-temperature eggs to make hard-boiled eggs because they will peel a lot easier.